jina-ai/clip-as-service/docs/hosting/on-jcloud.md

 ```

 Please refer [here](https://docs.jina.ai/fundamentals/jcloud/yaml-spec/#gpu) for more details on using GPU in JCloud.
 Notice that you must specify a docker image GPU tag for your executor to utilize the GPU.
-For example `0.5.2-gpu`.
+For example `latest-gpu`.
 See the 'Tag' section in [CLIPTorchEncoder](https://hub.jina.ai/executor/gzpbl8jh) and [CLIPOnnxEncoder](https://hub.jina.ai/executor/2a7auwg2) for docker image GPU tags.

 To deploy,